HTML Email Notifications

 command #1 command #1, #2 command #1 & #2 command #1 and #2

-You can also have more then one command in a message.
+You can also have more than one command in a message.
 The following commands are supported.
 There is more then one spelling for each command, to make this as user-friendly as possible.

 A fairly complicated example of what you can do is with a commit message of: